Tome and Blood

 Tome and Blood: A Guidebook to Wizards and Sorcerers is an optional rulebook for the 3rd edition of Dungeons & Dragons, and notable for its trade paperback format.

 Contents

 The guidebook provides supplemental information for characters belonging to the Wizard and Sorcerer base classes.
-This book contained tips for creating and playing characters of the aforementioned class, as well as a large number of prestige classes.
+This book contained tips for creating and playing characters of the aforementioned class, as well as 15 prestige classes:

-Tome and Blood includes 15 prestige classes.